glycerine/spin_paxos/README.md

 value that won't make it to the end.
 In fact the client that originally wanted the final chosen value may be long dead and gone.
-The remaining live nodes "come to consensus" or
-"chose" a value which no client cares about anymore.
+The remaining live nodes might well "come to consensus" or "chose" a value which no client cares about anymore.
 This does not matter/is not in scope.
 (But it does make this a case of wondering: